A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Results

 The policies that were produced by Q-learning show little variation in terms of performance resulting from the different learning approaches.
 On the contrary, LSPI produces policies learned using the same approaches that are significantly different among each other (Wilcoxon Signed-Rank test, $0.05$ significance).
-As we can see from Fig.~\ref{figure1}, the policy learned with LSPI using the grouped benchmark approach resulted in the highest average daily reward.
-In this case three clusters were formed each containing precisely the agents of one type.
-An average daily reward that exceeds twice that of the clustering approach and three times that of the pooled approach was observed.
-Furthermore, this approach also outperformed the policies learned with the separate approach.
-Although Q-learning shows little differences across the setups, an interesting observations is that clustering using knowledge about the profiles of the users performs slightly worse in terms of average daily reward than the remaining approach while using Q-learning.
+As we can see from Figure.~\ref{figure1}, the policy learned with LSPI using the grouped benchmark approach resulted in the highest average daily reward (Wilcoxon Signed-Rank test, $0.05$ significance).
+In this case, three clusters were formed each containing precisely the agents of one type.
+An average daily reward that 1.05 that of the clustering approach and roughly 2.25 times that of the pooled approach was observed.
+Furthermore, this approach also outperformed the policies learned with a separate approach.
+Although Q-learning shows little differences across the setups, an interesting observation is that clustering using knowledge about the profiles of the users performs slightly worse in terms of average daily reward than the remaining approach while using Q-learning.

-A different way of measuring performance, by the cumulative average daily reward, is reported in Figs.~\ref{CumRewardLSPI} and \ref{CumRewardQ}.
+A different way of measuring performance, by the cumulative average daily reward, is reported in Figures~\ref{CumRewardLSPI} and \ref{CumRewardQ}.
 These two graphs show the cumulative average daily reward across the different learning setups.
-For policies learned with LSPI the grouped benchmark approach provided the highest cumulative reward throughout the simulation in comparison with all other approaches.
+For policies learned with LSPI, the grouped benchmark approach provided the highest cumulative reward throughout the simulation in comparison with all other approaches.
 A small decay was noticeable after $90$ days.
-The separate approach resulted in a higher cumulative reward throughout the simulation compared to the approaches that learn one policy over all users or rely on clustering to learn a policy per cluster.
-The pooled approach outperformed the clustering approach during the first 55 days after which the pooled approach started decaying and was overtaken by the clustering approach.
+The cluster-based approach resulted in a higher cumulative reward throughout the simulation compared to the approaches that learn one policy over all users or rely on learning one policy per user.
+The pooled approach outperformed the clustering approach during the first 10 days after which the grouped approach was overtaken by the clustering approach.

-For the Q-learning case, similar behavior was noticeable for the clustering and the pooled approaches.
-The latter gets overtaken by the clustering-based approach after day $72$.
-The grouped benchmark approach provided the lowest cumulative reward throughout the simulation in comparison with all other approaches.
-The separate approach is in between these two extremes.
+For the Q-learning case, different behavior was noticeable for the clustering and the pooled approaches.
+The former gets overtaken by the clustering-based approach after day $20$.
+The separate benchmark approach provided the lowest cumulative reward throughout the simulation in comparison with all other approaches.
+The grouped approach is in between these two extremes.